-NAVSUP FLC Norfolk Makes Holidays Brighter for Families at Adopted School With Gift Drive
+NAVSUP FLC Norfolk Makes Holidays Brighter for Families at Adopted School with Gift Drive

-A Sailor from NAVSUP FLC Norfolk delivers presents to Oceanair Elementary School as part of an annual holiday gift drive.
+Sailors and civilians from NAVSUP FLC Norfolk teamed up to donate gifts for families in need at their adopted local school as part of the command’s annual gift drive.

+Cheryl Somers, the intern and training coordinator for the Contracting Department served as this year’s gift drive coordinator.
+She says every department in the command responded quickly to the gift drive held annually for Oceanair Elementary School in Norfolk.

+“They quickly absorbed the task and came to me asking if they could help more,” she added.
+“We have such wonderful people here and their generosity of spirit and willingness to take the time to help others is inspiring.”

 |Date Taken: